Ikhwan revolt: Battle of Sabilla

-The largest confrontation of the parties occurred in 1929, known as Battle of Sabilla, where the Ikhwan leadership were killed.
+The largest confrontation of the revolt occurred at the Battle of Sabilla in March 1929.
+The battle began in the early hours on 31 March 1929, and lasted approximately one hour.
 The battle started in the early hours on 31 March 1929.
-It lasted only for one hour due to evident superiority of forces of Ibn Saud.
+Ibn Saud’s forces, equipped with machine guns and supported by modern transportation and communications technologies, defeated the Ikhwan forces decisively.

-The Battle of Sabilla was the last major battle of camel raiders, thus having historic importance.
-It had become a scene of carnage for the technologically mediocre Ikhwan against the cavalry and machine-guns of Ibn Saud's army.
-In the aftermath of the battle some 500 Ikhwan tribesmen died, whereas Ibn Saud's losses were about 200.
+The battle has been described as one of the last major confrontations between traditional camel-mounted tribal raiders and increasingly modernised state military forces, thus having historic importance.
+It had become a scene of destruction for the technologically underdeveloped Ikhwan rebels, against the cavalry and machine-guns of Ibn Saud's army.
+In the aftermath of the battle, approximately 500 Ikhwan rebels were killed, while Ibn Saud's forces reportedly lost around 200.

 Battle of Jabal Shammar

 Ikhwan-affiliated tribesmen and loyal Saudi troops clashed again in the Jabal Shammar region in August 1929, resulting in the deaths of some 1,000 men.